MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: More Point Cloud Results

 \section{More Point Cloud Results}

-We show all point clouds of DTU test set generated by our MVSFormer-H in Fig.~\ref{fig:dtu_ply}.
+We show all point clouds of DTU test set generated by our MVSFormer in Fig.~\ref{fig:dtu_ply}.
 And point clouds of both intermediate and advanced sets of Tanks-and-Temples are shown in Fig.~\ref{fig:tnt_ply}.
+Moreover, ETH3D point clouds are shown in Fig.~\ref{fig:eth3d_ply}.